telekom/aifoundation-docs/README.md

 ### Deployment

-The deployment to Github Pages is automates using Github actions.
+The deployment to Github Pages is automated using Github actions.